Oskar Espina Ruiz

 Pre-Concert Talks on Sundays at 2 pm

-On July 5, July 12, August 2 and August 23 come early to gain a fascinating perspective on the concert taking place that day.
-Who's Buried in Audubon's Tomb?
+On July 5, July 12, August 2, and August 23, come early to gain a fascinating perspective on the concert taking place that day.
+Who's buried in Audubon's Tomb?
 How does music become meaning?
 What goes on in a composer’s mind during the creation of a new work?
-How come Schoenberg’s early works, such as Verklärte Nacht, sound so Romantic?
+Why do Schoenberg’s early works, such as Verklärte Nacht, sound so Romantic?

 Jazz